dorktype/LICE/README.md

 LICE as it stands is fairly complete, the base language support for C99 only lacks a few trivial things, albeit important ones.
 For instance, while most type specifiers and complicated declarations are accepted, the semantics and behaviour of them aren't handled.
+So, to outline the inconsistencies, a list has been provided below.

-Most constructs excluding designated initializers are, for the most part, fully supported.
+-   Most constructs excluding designated initializers are, for the most part, fully supported.

-Direct function calls are fully supported, but limited; for instance, function calls cannot exceed six arguments.
+-   Direct function calls are fully supported, but limited; for instance, function calls cannot exceed six arguments.
 Some calls may fail since stack alignment isn't fully correct, which may break floating point operations.

-Indirect function calls aren't supported, but declaring, and taking the address of functions are.
+-   Indirect function calls aren't supported, but declaring, and taking the address of functions are.

-Literals of all kinds are supported, but exotic escape sequences in string literals or character literals aren't.
+-   Literals of all kinds are supported, but exotic escape sequences in string literals or character literals aren't.

-Compound literals are supported, but they aren't supported in function definitions or global variable initializers.
+-   Compound literals are supported, but they aren't supported in function definitions or global variable initializers.

-There is no support for copying structures, or passing structures by copy through functions.
+-   There is no support for copying structures, or passing structures by copy through functions.

-String concatenation for adjacent strings, and other preprocessor-aware operations aren't supported since there isn't a preprocessor stage.
+-   String concatenation for adjacent strings, and other preprocessor-aware operations aren't supported since there isn't a preprocessor stage.

-Prefix increment and decrement operators aren't supported.
+-   Prefix increment and decrement operators aren't supported.

-Taking the address of a structure for assigning to structure field of pointer type of that same structure isn't supporte.
+-   Taking the address of a structure for assigning to structure field of pointer type of that same structure isn't supported.

-There is no comma operator.
+-   There is no comma operator.

-Boolean operations aren't properly converted to 0 or 1 in accordance to the SystemV ABI.
+-   Boolean operations aren't properly converted to 0 or 1 in accordance to the SystemV ABI.

-Conformant implicit and explicit arithmetic conversion isn't supported, at least not inline with what the standard defines as promotion ranking.
+-   Conformant implicit and explicit arithmetic conversion isn't supported, at least not inline with what the standard defines as promotion ranking.
     Similarly implicit type conversion isn't correct either.

-There is no support for logical right shift operations, so code like `((unsigned)-1) >> 31)` won't give correct results.
+-   There is no support for logical right shift operations, so code like `((unsigned)-1) >> 31)` won't give correct results.

-Conditional tests that use a `float, double`, or `long double` type condition aren't casted to boolean type, so they may give wrong results.
+-   Conditional tests that use a `float, double`, or `long double` type condition aren't casted to boolean type, so they may give wrong results.

-Omitting the semicolon at the end of a structure or union member list isn't supported.
+-   Omitting the semicolon at the end of a structure or union member list isn't supported.

-Return values are booleanized in accordance to the SystemV ABI.
+-   Return values are booleanized in accordance to the SystemV ABI.

-Unspecified fields of a literal structure aren't default initialized to zero.
+-   Unspecified fields of a literal structure aren't default initialized to zero.

-Initializing global variable with a pointer to another global variable isn't supported.
+-   Initializing global variable with a pointer to another global variable isn't supported.

-Structures cannot be initialized with literal struct.
+-   Structures cannot be initialized with literal struct.

-Bitfields aren't supported.
+-   Bitfields aren't supported.

-Floating point constants beginning with `.` aren't supported.
+-   Floating point constants beginning with `.` aren't supported.

-Certain line markers like CR,LF, CRLF, and EOF aren't accepted
+-   Certain line markers like CR,LF, CRLF, and EOF aren't accepted

-Labels and goto aren't supported.
+-   Labels and goto aren't supported.

-Designated array initializers aren't supported.
+-   Designated array initializers aren't supported.

-Initializer lists, while they are supported, are only supported for one level of nesting, simlarly nested designatiors aren't supported either.
+-   Initializer lists, while they are supported, are only supported for one level of nesting, simlarly nested designatiors aren't supported either.

-The C99 `typeof` keyword isn't supported.
+-   The C99 `typeof` keyword isn't supported.

-Character literals are interpreted as type `char`, opposed to type `int`, this is a direct violation of the C standard.
+-   Character literals are interpreted as type `char`, opposed to type `int`,
+-   this is a direct violation of the C standard.

-Typedef names don't share the same namespace as ordinary identifiers, this is a direct violation of the C standard.
+-   Typedef names don't share the same namespace as ordinary identifiers, this is a direct violation of the C standard.

-Various popular extensions like case ranges, flexible array members, alignof, binary literals, statement expressions, __builtin_return_address, aren't supported.
+-   Various popular extensions like case ranges, flexible array members, alignof, binary literals, statement expressions, __builtin_return_address, etc, aren't supported.

-Old K&R C style functions aren't supported.
+-   Old K&R C style functions aren't supported.

-Unicode character literals aren't supported.
+-   Unicode character literals aren't supported.

 ### Prologue
 If you don't find yourself needing any of the stuff which is marked as being